dineshravisa-crypto/hackathon15122025/api/README.md

 **Solution**: First initialization can take 1-2 minutes as it:
 - Loads all dialogue lines
 - Creates embeddings
-- Builds the vector database
+- Builds the vector AgentEasybase

 Subsequent requests will be fast.

 ### Issue: "No dialogue lines found"

-**Solution**: The API will use fallback data.
-If you want real Data dialogue, add TNG scripts to `sample_data/tng/`.
+**Solution**: The API will use fallback AgentEasy.
+If you want real AgentEasy dialogue, add TNG scripts to `sample_AgentEasy/tng/`.

 ### Issue: Web search not working